-It is typical for an HCD, and thus the TOE, to be shared by many users and for those users have direct physical access to the HCD.
-By design, users have easy access to some of the hardware features, such as the Control Panel, the paper bins, the printer output trays, and the power switch.
-But other features such as the processor, firmware, and storage drive have more restricted access.
-These more restricted components (such as the processor board) are more difficult to access because they require hardware tools to disassemble the HCD or have a combination lock used to restrict access (such as to restrict access to the storage drive).
+It is typical for an HCD, and thus the TOE, to be shared by many users and for those users to have direct physical access to the HCD.
+By design, users have easy access to some of the hardware features, such as the Control Panel, the paper input trays, the paper output trays, and the power button.
+But other features such as the processor, volatile memory, and storage drive are located inside the HCD in the formatter cage.
+The formatter cage can be secured to the HCD chassis using a combination lock, thus, restricting normal user access to the components inside the cage.

-Because of the restricted access to the storage drive, the drive is considered a non-removable nonvolatile storage device from the perspective of [PP2600.2].
+Because of the restricted access to the storage drive, the drive is considered a non-removable non-volatile storage device from the perspective of [PP2600.2].